aalin/march/README.md

 This thing implements some music theory.

+Install by typing `rake install`.

 # Demos

 ## Setup (OS X)

-* Open Audio MIDI Setup, click the IAC Driver and make sure the device is on and that it has a port.
+* Open `Audio MIDI Setup`, click the `IAC Driver` and make sure the device is on and that it has a port.
 * Get [Propellerheads Reason 5](http://www.propellerheads.se/products/reason/).
 The demo version should work.
-* In Reason, go to Preferences -> Advanced -> External Control and choose IAC Driver Bus 1 for Bus A.
+* In Reason, go to `Preferences -> Advanced -> External Control` and choose `IAC Driver Bus 1` for `Bus A`.

 ## Running

-Open up demos/mfiuegw.rns and start the demo by typing:
+Enter `demos/` and open `mfiuegw.rns` with Reason, and start the demo by typing:

-    ruby demos/mfiuegw.rb
+    ruby mfiuegw.rb

-If you have set up everything correctly, you'll hear music.
+If you have everything set up correctly, you'll hear sounds.

 # TODO